spc-nmurata/dollar-yen/README.md

     pip install dollar-yen

 # how to run dollar-yen
-Pass through the path before executing.
+Pass through the path before executing
     $ dollar_yen
 or